khurrumsaleem/NuclearSystem/README.md

 ## Purpose & Usage
 This is Modelica library package for simulation of nuclear power systems and nuclear related devices.
-* 6Dof-rigid-body simulation components are not build yet, planned so far.

 ## Documentation